harrytroast/torchic-poeapi-utility/README.md

 # torchic-poeapi
-Python utility to periodically pull data from the path of exile api and store into redis.
+Python utility to periodically(programtic, not cron) pull data from the path of exile api and persist in redis.